* Pandora CEO ousted after profit warning earlier this week

 * Says new designs failed to boost sales of charms

-* Confirms preliminary second-quarter numbers below expectations (adds comment from outgoing CEO, chairman)
+* Confirms preliminary second-quarter numbers below expectations (Adds CFO, share price, detail)

 Shares in Pandora, known for its silver charm bracelets, rose as much as 9 percent on the news and as it appointed former The Body Shop CEO Jeremy Schwartz to jointly run the company with newly named chief financial officer Anders Boyer in the interim.

-The shares had plunged by 24 percent on Monday when the company cut its 2018 sales growth outlook to 4-7 percent, and its EBITDA margin outlook for the year to around 32 percent, the latest in a slew of bad news.
+The shares had plunged by more than 15 percent since the company cut its 2018 sales growth outlook to 4-7 percent, and its EBITDA margin outlook for the year to around 32 percent on Monday, the latest in a slew of bad news.

 The company is also struggling to gain market traction for new charms for its bracelets, it said.

-Pandora sells customisable jewellery such as charms, bracelets, rings and pendants, at a lower price than competitors like Swarovski.
+Pandora sells customisable jewelry such as charms, bracelets, rings and pendants, at a lower price than competitors like Swarovski.

 Prices for its newest collection, Shine, range from $20 for a charm to $200 for the most expensive bracelet, prices from its U.S. online store showed.